ihaveamac/nusserver/README.md

 This is my implementation of a custom Nintendo Update Server (NUS) in Python.
 Started in May or September 2017.

-Currently supports 3DS (Old+New).
-Wii U (+vWii) will be supported when I get around to developing/debugging it with my console.
+Currently supports 3DS (Old+New) and WiiU (+vWii).
 Other platforms may be supported if a way to use a custom server can be done.

 Only tested with Python 3.6, but it should work with at least 3.5.